iKarTehFox/web-clock-docs/docs/datetime.md

 | Box | ![A screenshot of the Box border style with the "Solid" option selected](/assets/images/docs-Features/datetime/borderstyle-box-solid.png) | ![A screenshot of the Box border style with the "Dashed" option selected](/assets/images/docs-Features/datetime/borderstyle-box-dashed.png) | ![A screenshot of the Box border style with the "Dotted" option selected](/assets/images/docs-Features/datetime/borderstyle-box-dotted.png) | ![A screenshot of the Box border style with the "Double" option selected](/assets/images/docs-Features/datetime/borderstyle-box-double.png) |
 | Bottom | ![A screenshot of the Bottom border style with the "Solid" option selected](/assets/images/docs-Features/datetime/borderstyle-bottom-solid.png) | ![A screenshot of the Bottom border style with the "Dashed" option selected](/assets/images/docs-Features/datetime/borderstyle-bottom-dashed.png) | ![A screenshot of the Bottom border style with the "Dotted" option selected](/assets/images/docs-Features/datetime/borderstyle-bottom-dotted.png) | ![A screenshot of the Bottom border style with the "Double" option selected](/assets/images/docs-Features/datetime/borderstyle-bottom-double.png) |

+{: .note }
-**Note:** You may need to open the images in a new tab to see the border styles in detail.
+You may need to open the images in a new tab to see the border styles in detail.

 <hr>